gbv/rdffilter/README.md

 ## See Also

-This tool does not check for duplicated triples.
-Duplicated triples are irrelevant *in theory* but problematic *in practice* because you likely end up with wrong triple counts.
-The best way to remove duplicate triples is to process NTriples with standard command line tools:
+This tool does not check for duplicated triples or quads.
+Such duplicates are irrelevant *in theory* but problematic *in practice* because you likely end up with wrong counts.
+The best way to remove duplicates is to process N-Triples / N-Quads with standard command line tools:

 ~~~sh
 rdffilter ... | sort | uniq